salihisaucar/react-dragon-game/README.md

   }

-everything is done now we have a player that can fire when he faces the monster but something is wrong.
+Everything is done now we have a player that can fire when he faces the monster but something is wrong.
 Yeah, we haven't created a monster yet.

 Let's look at how we can create the monster.
 There is a folder under the components.
 Monster ;) It has 2 js file which is very simple.
 I am not going to mention what those files have.
 I am going to talk about how we can track the monster at reducer.js